|

 designer.
 Christopher is Catherine's brother and also a recent transplant from

-the painting, and worked the "creepy carport" scaring visitors.
+in the "creepy carport" scaring visitors.

 Haunt Statistics: